 - Private Equity – Good if you fully understand a company and have a lot of capital, since there is usually a large minimum investment without guaranteed performance or timing.

-- Real Estate and REITs – Great for DIYers that like some control on the performance of their investments.
+- Real Estate and REITs – Great for DIYers that like some control over the performance of their investments.

-- Bullion – Great for hedging for financial collapse or TEOTWAWKI events.
+- Bullion – Great for hedging for a financial collapse or TEOTWAWKI events.